vrao423/CustomDynamicTypeFont/README.md

 #### Code

+You can assign a custom font to any font property like this.
     self.labelBody.font = [UIFont customFontForTextStyle:UIFontTextStyleBody];

-Additionally, you can listen for UIContentSizeCategoryDidChangeNotification in case the user changes the setting while using your app.
+Unfortunately, this font will not automatically update if the user updates their preferred text size after your view has already loaded.
+Thus, you can listen for UIContentSizeCategoryDidChangeNotification in case this unlikely event occurs.

 in viewDidLoad/WillAppear/DidAppear add